SimonMayerhofer/enex2paperless/README.md

-  -h, --help                     help for enex2paperless -l, --link int                 Custom field ID for document linking -n, --nocolor                  Disable colored output -o, --outputfolder string      Output attachements to this folder, NOT paperless.
+  -h, --help                     help for enex2paperless -l, --link int                 Custom field ID for document linking -n, --nocolor                  Disable colored output
+      --noname string            Folder for saving files with no original filename -o, --outputfolder string      Output attachements to this folder, NOT paperless.
   -t, --tags strings             Additional tags to add to all documents -T, --use-filename-tag         Add the ENEX filename as tag to all documents